C-Accel-CRIPT/sdk-archive/docs/quickstart.md

 This quick start tutorial will guide you through some common commands of the CRIPT Python SDK.
-For more information please visit the [full tutorial](../tutorials/full_tutorial/) page or read reference the documentation for individual [CRIPT nodes](../nodes/all/).
+For more information please visit the [full tutorial](../tutorials/full_tutorial/) or reference the documentation for individual [CRIPT nodes](../nodes/all/).

 ---

 ## Install CRIPT
-Install <a href="https://pypi.org/project/cript/" target="_blank">CRIPT</a> from Pypi
+As described by the [Installation tutorial](../tutorials/installation/), it is recommended to install the <a href="https://pypi.org/project/cript/" target="_blank">CRIPT package</a> inside a Python virtual environment.
    ```bash
     pip install cript
    ```